GChristensen/deepfloyd_if_lab/README.md

 ## Frequently Asked Questions

+>Q: How can I save the generated images?

+A: The images are saved automatically in the notebooks/outputs folder.
+On most browsers, it is possible to save the generated images through the native browser context menu, available when holding SHIFT while right-clicking on the image.

 >Q: It prints error messages several screens long.
 Is it normal?

 A: Absolutely.
 DeepFloyd IF is an experimental library without a detailed user manual,